-Last update: May 28, 2021
+Last update: October 18, 2021

 The Company strives to appropriately manage various risks related to business continuity in order to maintain and advance the Group in perpetuity while ensuring sound management and business efficiency.
 Among the risks identified through these efforts, those that may have a significant influence on the decisions of investors-based on the likelihood of the risk materializing, the timing of the risk, and the degree of impact-are described below.
 However, these do not cover all risks related to the Group; there are risks other than those listed that are difficult to foresee.
 Also, these risks are not independent of each other, and certain events may lead to an increase in various other risks.
 This section includes forward-looking statements and future expectations of the Group as of the submission date of the Group's Securities Report.

 Under the Group's risk management process, risks to be managed are divided into four major categories: governance risk, operational risk, B/S risk, and business risk.
 For the purpose of disclosing information that helps investors make decisions, the Group's Securities Report classifies risk into strategic risk and operational risk, each of which is defined as follows.

 Risks that may affect business strategies significantly, including risks that the Group dares to take within an affordable range in consideration of the degree to which results achieved by planning and executing business strategies are above or below expectations, as well as the possibility of such occurrence.

 Risks that should be avoided or reduced in consideration of the potential for losses arising from operations that support the execution of strategies, as well as the possibility of such occurrence.